 He proceeded to dive into deep explanation in a way that only my dad could do about how the evaporated milk sizes have changed over the years, thereby altering the way the recipe would have to be written.

-So I did what any good food blogger would do, I tucked it away for this 2017 holiday season.
+So I I tucked it away for the 2017 holiday season.

 Not only was it the last hand written recipe but HIS fudge recipe… I shot up out of my desk and tore through my notebooks with my heart pounding.